hbroek/reken/documentation/developer-guide/chapter-7.md

 ....
 ```

-In this example we add a people filter control in the `nav` element.
+In this example, we add a people filter control in the `nav` element.
 It updates the `filterString` variable.
 The content is used to filter the list of employees.

 - **Forms**: With the `data-value` attribute, Reken makes creating input forms easy.